diegotorres03/web-components-repository/docs/step-by-step.md

   ...
 ```

-This router componet is adding the class `.hidden`
+This router componet is adding the class `.hidden`:
 ```css
     .hidden {
       display: none;